 But that isn’t what this review is about.
 Can you make money with Team Beachbody MLM?
 Let’s dive right in to see.

-Team Beachbody History
+Who Is Team Beachbody

 Now, this is something I wasn’t aware of, Team Beachbody sells dietary supplements and superfoods like Beachbar and Shakeology.
 In 2018 they released Openfit, an app that programs and tracks your nutrition.
 In 2019 they released Team Beachbody Video On Demand.

-As you can imagine Team Beachbody’s business boomed with the stay at home orders from COVID.
+As you can imagine Team Beachbody’s business boomed with the stay-at-home orders from COVID.

 What Does Team Beachbody Offer?